aubreymoore/Micronesian-entomology-resources/README.md

 **Description:** I developed and maintained this class website for free using GitHub Pages.

-**Suggested improvement:** In recent years, UOG has encouraged instructors to use
+**Suggested improvement:** In recent years, UOG has encouraged instructors to use Moodle, which may be preferable.
+Moving content should be easy.